xmos/fwk_voice/examples/bare-metal/vad/README.rst

 ------

 The output from the VAD is printed to the console as an 8 bit unsigned integer which shows the estimated VAD for each frame (240 samples) of audio passed.
+An excerpt from the output is show below.

 ::

     [DEVICE] frame: 159 vad: 0
     [DEVICE] frame: 160 vad: 0
     [DEVICE] frame: 161 vad: 0